kdoblosky/PSNotes/README.md

 - Add-Notebook (alias anb) - this adds a new notebook and alias
 - Get-Notes (alias gn) - retrieves the notes from a single notebook
 - Add-NewNote (alias note) - Adds a date-stamped note to the specified notebook, optionally creating a new one
+- Open-Notebook (alias onb) - Opens a notebook in a text editor.
+If the alias npp is defined, will use the editor that is an alias to, otherwise will use notepad.

 Variables:
 - $DefaultNotePath - specified where to create new notebooks, if a path is not provided.